Now that many events are offered via live streaming, organizers are wondering how to make money with it.

 Content is king: Offer exciting content

-At the end of the day, it's the content that counts - and that also needs to be prepared.
-After all, feedback from participants is more important for online events than for analog events.
-No easy task for organizers who have only worked with analog in the past.
-Honest self-criticism can help: "Ask yourself: When do you click on a YouTube video?"
-Probably when the title sounds exciting.
-And if the first few seconds confirm that what was promised is delivered, viewers will stay tuned.
-If not, the video will be abandoned.
+And if the first few seconds confirm that what was promised is also kept, viewers will stay tuned.
+If not, the video will be stopped.
 It is therefore very beneficial to take a critical look at your own concept: "Is the program interesting for the target group?
 Is the content presented in a compact way?
 And would I, as a viewer, continue to listen?

 Moderation: guide you entertainingly through the program